 What can you do with customization from Theodore Alexander and Jonathan Charles?
 Just about anything.
 “Lady Jersey’s Chest,” shown here with mahogany panels over the four drawers, is available in each of the Theodore Alexander’s Custom Pallet Program’s unique saturated shades and metallic leaves, ranging from warm flamenco to delicate chiffon.

 A sideboard with drama

-The “Hamilton Sideboard” from Theodore Alexander offers more than meets the eye.
+The “Hamilton Sideboard” from Theodore Alexander offers is than just a unique home furniture piece.
 Taking inspiration from an antique French buffet sideboard, the marble top features molded corners and concave sides.
 The solid brass cast hardware against the dark mahogany finish adds drama.
-Elegant and functional, this sideboard is another beautifully customizable piece from Theodore Alexander, available in over 40 speciality finishes.
+Elegant and functional, this sideboard is another beautifully customizable piece from Theodore Alexander, available in over 40 specialty finishes.